Avnish-Pasari/WordWizard/README.md

-# HMM Part-of-Speech Tagger ✍️
+# WordWizard – POS Tagging System ✍️

 A Python implementation of a **Hidden Markov Model (HMM)** for **Part-of-Speech (POS) Tagging**, trained on labeled text data and evaluated on unseen sentences using the **Viterbi algorithm**.